webmaster-exit-1/SQL-ML/README.md

 This starts Redis, the Flask API, and the ML Worker.

 🛠️ Tool Integration
-Integrating with sqlmap
+Integrating with SQLMAP

-To analyze every request sqlmap makes in real-time, use the --postprocess flag:
+To analyze every request sqlmap makes in real-time, use the `--postprocess` flag:
 ```bash
 python3 sqlmap.py -u "http://example.com/api.php?id=1" --postprocess=sqlmap_ml_bridge.py
 ```